Ansett New Zealand Flight 703: Landing gear uplock failure

-When the landing gear is retracted on a Dash 8, a roller on each main landing gear leg engages with the uplock latch, holding the gear in the retracted position without need for hydraulic power.
+When the landing gear is retracted on a Dash 8, a roller on each main landing gear leg engages with the uplock latch, holding the gear in the retracted position without the need for hydraulic power.
 When the pilots select the landing gear lever down, a hydraulic actuator operates the uplock latch to disengage the roller, and the gear is extended by a combination of gravity and hydraulics.
-If gear fails to lower, the uplock latch can be operated mechanically by pulling the alternate main gear release handle in the flight deck, while a manual hydraulic pump operates an alternate hydraulic system to assist lowering the gear.
+If the gear fails to lower, the uplock latch can be operated mechanically by pulling the alternate main gear release handle in the flight deck, while a manual hydraulic pump operates an alternate hydraulic system to assist in lowering the gear.

 Over time, the latch would wear down from repeated contact with the roller.
 If the latch is worn, or the roller is not properly lubricated, the roller could jam in the latch and the uplock would not release the landing gear.
 Aircraft manufacturer De Havilland had issued several service bulletins regarding the risk of gear "hang-ups", and in August 1992, introduced a re-designed uplock actuator assembly to minimise failures.
 In October 1994, de Havilland issued an All Operator Message discussing a hang-up on another Dash 8 due to a seized roller.
 In this case, greater force and repeated pulls were required on the alternate main gear release handle to operate the uplock.

 The accident aircraft, ZK-NEY, and sister aircraft ZK-NEZ had experienced fifteen incidents between them since their introduction in 1987 when a main landing gear failed to release or was slow to release.
 In all but three cases, the incidents involved the left main gear.
 Ansett New Zealand retrofitted the re-designed uplock to NEY's left main gear on 16 April 1995.
 At the time of the accident, Ansett were awaiting delivery of the required parts to retrofit the right main gear.